Texting and Car Accidents

 - After using a phone, it can a driver about 30 seconds to fully regain their focus on the road.

-Each year, thousands of people are injured or even killed due to people texting while driving.
-Texting and car accidents can have very serious consequences.
 If the accident does not lead to fatalities, it can lead to long-lasting injuries such as:

 - Traumatic brain injuries (TBI), in which the brain is damaged due to a blow or piercing injury.
 This can lead to long-term disability.
 Head injuries are among the most common injuries from car accidents.

 - Spinal cord injuries, which can lead to partial or total paralysis below the injured area.

 - Back injuries, a common injury due to car accidents.
 Back injuries do not always immediately show up but may show up days or weeks after the accident.
 The damage can be long-term.